hdoro/sanity-plugin-external-files/packages/aws/README.md

 1. Configure CORS for your bucket to accept the origins your studio will be hosted in (including localhost)
    - Refer to [S3's guide on CORS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) if this is new to you (it was for me too!)
    - You can use the template at [s3Cors.example.json](https://github.com/hdoro/sanity-plugin-external-files/blob/main/packages/aws/s3Cors.example.json)
+   - Be sure to allow CORS for both PUT and POST requests

-### Creating the Lambda functions' role for accessing the bucket
+### Creating the Lambda function's role for accessing the bucket

 1. Go into the Identity and Access Management (IAM) console
 1. Start by going into the "Access management -> Policies" tab and "Create new Policy"